 0 – Error

-As with passing, the objective here it so average 2 or better.
+As with passing, the objective here it to average 2 or better.
 Doing so means the other team cannot run its offense consistently, making your defense and transition game more effective.
 Again, you can make adjustments to suit your needs.

 Stat Both Training and Matches

-I strongly recommend you score serving and passing in training drills and games as well as in matches.
+I strongly recommend you score serving and passing in training games as well as in matches.
 If you only score during matches then your bench players won’t ever get scored.
 Part of the reason for keeping volleyball statistics like this is to give your players very specific feedback on where they are currently and where they need to get.

 Scoring serving and passing also gives you a clear an unambiguous way of ranking players for lineup decisions.
 You’re less likely to have ruffled feathers when you decide to have Joe hidden in serve receive or Jane serving last in the rotation if the player knows they are not one of the better performers in those skills.